 - Remain an active source of support during your friend or family member’s time in treatment.
 If they wish, seek out updates from the centre’s clinical staff and check in regularly.

 - Above all, take care of yourself by calling in the support of family and friends.
-In addition, take care of your body and mind by practicing good eating, sleeping, and exercise habits and setting aside time for hobbies and other fun activities.
+In addition, take care of your body and mind by practising good eating, sleeping, and exercise habits and setting aside time for hobbies and other fun activities.
 Joining a support group is another excellent way to find support during this difficult season.